wohaco/despace/venus.md

          - lander (large, ≤ 3 hours),
          - orbiter (large, medium, mini, ≤ 1 year).
       1. The length of the Venus's day & the tilt of the axis were precisely determined.
 Confirmed the Venus's retrograde rotation.
 The single search for organics was without success.
       1. The gravitational field was measured fairly well (but not 100 %).
-It was found that if the planet has a magnetic field it is very weak (not within the sensitivity of the instruments), but it has a strong induced magnetic field (which is formed when the upper atmosphere of the planet interacts with the solar wind).
+It was found that if the planet has a magnetic field it's very weak (not within the sensitivity of the instruments), but it has a strong induced magnetic field (which is formed when the upper atmosphere of the planet interacts with the solar wind).
 The planet also has an electric field that is much stronger the Earth's one.
 This field is one of the reasons for the dissociation of water into oxygen & hydrogen & the removal of hydrogen into space.
 Since the planet does not have it's own magnetic field, there are no radiation belts, unlike the Earth.
 The absence of a magnetic field, as well as the absence of visible activity of the planet may indicate that the core of the planet has cooled & the mantle is not liquid enough (due to the lack of a lubricant — water) to reveal any activity.
       1. Precise places investigations either by accurate landing or by moving to them after the landing.
    - **Atmosphere:**
       1. Almost all of the meteorological parameters (temperature, pressure) & atmospheric density were measured.
 All these parameters were measured as a function of height.
 The winds were measured, & the gradation was determined by both altitude & latitude; near the surface the wind speed is lower.
 Also, the wind speed is lower closer to the equator.
 The pole vortices were discovered.